 Ease of Use is how user-friendly or not the tent stakes are.
 We used four criteria; ease of installation by hand and foot, ease of installation by hammer, the inclusion of a pull cord or equivalent, and the ease of removal from the ground.
 It should be noted that we did not use a hammer or foot to install the Orange Screw Ultimate Ground Anchor but rather, due to its design that utilizes its own mechanism for installation, based its ease of installation scores off of its intended installation method.

 The top performers had pull cords and a tri-beam design in common, two factors contributing to easy removal and easier installation by foot.
-The highest score for easiest to use was the MSR Mini Groundhog due to it installing by foot better than most others, hammering in easily, and its relative ease of removal with the help of its pull cord.
+The winner here was the MSR Mini Groundhog, which was easier to install by foot than most others, hammered in quickly, and was a breeze to remove with the help of its pull cord.
 The notches are also very useful for keeping guylines in place.

-A close second is the All One Tech which was equally as easy to remove however its length compared to the MSR Mini made it a bit more difficult to install by foot.
-Another close contender was the Vargo Ti Shepherd's Hook with its slim profile making it easier to install in and around rocks and easy to remove by hand with its hook design.
+The All One Tech came in as a close second.
+This model was equally easy to remove.
+However, its length made it a touch harder to install by foot.
+The Vargo Ti Shepherd's Hook was another close contender.
+The slim profile made it easier to install in and around rocks.
+It was also easy to remove by hand with its hook design.

 We used our professional experience working with rental equipment, our depth of personal experience pitching tents, and our extensive research and hands-on testing to bring you our comprehensive review and recommendations.
 After relentless usage in all types of environments from sandy and soft conditions to our backyard lawn to rocky and unforgiving terrain, we documented stake performance through it all to identify the top models and their best uses, all with the hope of shedding light on what tent stakes make the most sense for your tent staking objectives and needs.

 If you've been itching to hit the trails, get your paws on...

 Ad-free.
 Influence-free.
 Powered by Testing.